kamikkels/word-game-stats/README.md

 Total number of hands analyzed
 Number and percentage of hands that can form valid words Weighted statistics based on tile probabilities

+When a new dictionary is added, or existing one is updated a github action has been setup to process it and commit the output into the output dir.

 ### Example output